publiccodenet/about/contributor-guides/for-staff.md

 We also have a [full list of tools](https://about.publiccode.net/activities/tool-management/) we use.

+It's important to understand that we strive to be an [open organisation](../organization/cultural-values.md).
+This means that we use open licenses on everything we do.

+* Default license to use: [CC0 - Public Domain](https://creativecommons.org/share-your-work/public-domain/cc0)
+* Exception one: content needs to be guaranteed to be unaltered after publishing by us: [CC-BY-ND](https://creativecommons.org/licenses/by-nd/4.0/)
+* Exception two: brand assets or trademarks: Don't use a free license

+If external platforms don't provide these CC 0, use one that is as free and permissive as possible.

 Any of your new coworkers will be glad to help! <3

 ## Useful tools